TeamPandory/pandorytool/README.md

 Please see the Supported_Roms.md for more info on which roms and systems Pandory can install.

 **3. Scrape the game data.**

+*Attention: don't add 14000 roms on your first go!
+It will crash the menu!*

 	-Download Skraper (skraper.net)
 	-Use the setup wizard.
 Create RECALBOX file type, select the root ROM folder (step 2), and check "include non-Recalbox rom folders".
 Check NEXT, then FINISH.
 	-Add missing arcade MAME systems using the add system option.
 Click the + button next to the "Wizard", Under "Emulation Arcade" click MAME, then OK.
 The new box should be highlighted, click the "GAMES & FRONTEND" then change the folder to the first mame139 directory.
 Repeat this step for mame37 and mame78.